paulvivier/status/README.md

 [ [Contact](http://www.vivier.net/contact) ]

 ### Oct 14, 2025 - Recuperate
-Kind of wore me out a bit to stand all day and draw.
+Kind of wore me out a bit to stand all day and draw at the tower.
 Was planning on doing a second day but after the first, I think I'm good.
 I took a lot of pictures and got a really good lay-of-the-land.
 Today, I'll be studying the picture and the charcoal sketches that I made.
 Gardened a little, split up a (20lb?) ball of Fern Peonies and replanted.

 ### Oct 13, 2025 - Happy Bank Holiday
 Miss Ella Sue shrimp boat gets some attention today.
 Preparing my supplies for tomorrow's on-site visit.